 This climb is ideal for cyclists looking for a challenging but not too crowded route.
 Note that you have to pay to cycle here.

+This is not a climb, but it is the cycling destination in Austria.
 For those who prefer not to go into the mountains, the Danube Radweg is a great option.
 This is one of Europe's best-known long-distance cycling routes and follows the Danube through the picturesque Austrian countryside.

 • Location: Upper Austria/Lower Austria